hbctraining/Intro-to-ChIPseq/lessons/12_functional_analysis.md

 5  Distal Intergenic 52.6526835
 ```

-To visualize this annotation data ChIPseeker provides several functions.
-We will demonstrate a few using the Nanog sample only.
-We will also show how some of the functions can also support comparing across samples.
+ChIPseeker provides several functions to visualize the annotations using various plots.
+We will demonstrate a few of these using the Nanog sample.
+We will also show you how some of the functions can support comparing annotation information across samples.

-### Pie chart of genomic region annotation
+**Pie chart of genomic feature representation**

 ```
 plotAnnoPie(peakAnnoList[["Nanog"]])